claceio/docs/content/docs/installation/index.md

 ## Install Release Build

-To install the latest release build, run the install script.
+To install the latest release build on Linux, OSX or Windows with WSL, run the install script.
 Note down the password printed.
 Add the env variables as prompted and then start the service.

 ```shell
 curl -L https://clace.io/install.sh | sh